mhausenblas/rbac.dev/README.md

 - [jasonrichardsmith/rbac-view](https://github.com/jasonrichardsmith/rbac-view): visualizes RBAC permissions in tabular format in your browser.
 - [team-soteria/rback](https://github.com/team-soteria/rback): generates a graph representation (in Graphviz `dot` format) of a Kubernetes cluster's RBAC settings.
+- [sighupio/permission-manager](https://github.com/sighupio/permission-manager): super-easy and user-friendly RBAC management for Kubernetes.
+You can create users, assign namespaces/permissions, and distribute Kubeconfig YAML files via a nice and easy web UI.